The Community Trailblazer

 Dr. Culbreth is passionate about being a part of the change needed in society with a focus on empowering people to reach higher ground.
 Her projects and interests include topics that are complex in nature because she believes that not only dialogues, but initiatives, strategies, programs, etc., must be developed to address the plethora of societal ills.
 She focuses on colorism, racism, identity, racial unity, issues affecting girls and women of color, people of color, mixed race identity, quality education (including closing the achievement gap for students of color), equality, justice for all, personal enrichment, diversity, defying negative stereotypes and breaking down skin color and racial barriers, and biased standards of beauty that continue to ignore the diversity of girls and women of color.
 Through projects and research she addresses a plethora of issues that continue to stagnate the psychological, emotional, physical and social well-being and growth of girls and women of color.
 She believes that the key to change is unity and embracing all people regardless of where they come from, how they look, education level, socioeconomic status, national origin, gender, race, color, sexual orientation, religion, or other status.
 "We must realize that a “change will only come when we stand together as one” (Jackson and Richie, 1985).

-I Am Beautiful Global, Inc., Editor-in-Chief of the Journal of Colorism Studies, President of Complexity Publishing, Inc, Founder of Women of Color Living Life Fabulous at Fifty, and Founder and CEO of the National Girls and Women of Color Council, Inc. Her latest projects are the Unity Train (created to foster racial unity among all people) and the Rising to the Top blog.
+I Am Beautiful Global, Inc., Editor-in-Chief of the Journal of Colorism Studies, President of Complexity Publishing, Inc, Founder of Women of Color Living Life Fabulous at Fifty, and Founder and CEO of the National Girls and Women of Color Council, Inc. Her latest projects include the Unity Train (created to foster racial unity among all people), the Rising to the Top blog and Visibility.

 Dr. Culbreth has worked in higher education for 17 years holding various positions including Vice President of Operations, Assessment & Institutional Research, Director of Assessment, Acting Vice President of Academic Affairs, Chief Academic Officer, Director of Curriculum, Assistant Director of Curriculum, Assistant Professor, Faculty Mentor, Lecturer, Instructor, Adjunct Professor, Course Developer, and Subject Matter Expert.